AllMesi/a-bot/README.md

 cd a-bot
 ```

-You also have to install node, to do so run this command:
+You also have to install the node dependencies, to do so run this command:
 ```sh
 npm i
 ```